4-H Youth Development

 Speech & Demonstration Contest—Youth learn to write, organize, & deliver a speech or demonstrate a skill.
 Winners earn the right to participate in district and state events.

-Teen Summit—Youth in grades 6-8 travel to the Kentucky Leadership Center for a 3-day conference to develop leadership & life skills.
+Summit—Youth in grades 6-8 travel to the Kentucky Leadership Center for a 3-day conference to develop leadership & life skills.

 A Capitol Experience—Club members have the opportunity to travel to the Kentucky State Capitol in Frankfort for state government’s largest youth event.
 4-H members tour the capital, meet state officials, and travel to the Kentucky History Museum.